-Climate emergency in South Gloucestershire
+Climate and nature emergency in South Gloucestershire

 South Gloucestershire Council declared a climate emergency on 17 July 2019.